Sweet Homewrecker: Recording and promotion

 Following several independent EPs, Thrush Hermit signed to Elektra Records in 1996.
 They drove to Memphis, Tennessee to record Sweet Homewrecker at Easley Studio with Doug Easley.
 Bassist Ian McGettigan remembered in a 2019 interview that, "It was a pretty scrappy neighbourhood.
 We would go to the big Kroegers grocery store down the street to get microwave burritos.
 There were no white people in this area at all."

 Due to a lack of interest from Elektra, there was initially no video to support the album.
 The band eventually decided to make a video themselves for the song "On the Sneak", which aired on Canadian channel MuchMusic in late 1997.
 The video features McGettigan on lead vocals.
-While McGettigan and guitarists Joel Plaskett/Rob Benvie handled vocal duties in the band, Plaskett remarked in 2019 that, "There was definitely a push from the label side to spin me as the lead singer.
+While McGettigan and guitarists Joel Plaskett and Rob Benvie handled vocal duties in the band, Plaskett remarked in 2019 that, "There was definitely a push from the label side to spin me as the lead singer.
 I’m not saying that it wasn’t implied by some people, but Rob was the most prolific person in the band."
 McGettigan reflected in the same interview, "It just made more sense.
 When you’re putting $400,000 US into a record, you need to make a star.
 And I’m sure the record label was thinking, “We’ve got this cute tall guy…” I'm sure they just thought, “How are we gonna sell this record in Des Moines?”
 You have to make it easy for them."

 By the time Thrush Hermit started recording their next album Clayton Park in May 1998, they had already departed Elektra.
 Plaskett claimed, "It became pretty apparent, pretty quickly after Sweet Homewrecker came out that we weren’t a priority.
 The album wasn’t even that well received in Canada."
 McGettigan said, "Third Eye Blind and Sweet Homewrecker came down the pipeline basically at the same time.
 I’m sure it was like, “Well this I can fucking sell!
 And this?
 I don’t know what to do with!”.

+Release

+Elektra originally issued the album on CD and cassette in 1997.
+In addition to being released in Canada and the U.S., it was also released in Germany by Elektra.
+In 2024, it was released on vinyl for the first time by Nova Scotia's Taz Records, who were able to license it from Elektra/Warner.